Tax Benefit Rule Does Not Apply to Transfers at Death

 The tax benefit rule is summarized using a four-part test.
 This test says that:

 an amount must be included in gross income in the current year if, and to the extent that: (1) The amount was deducted in a year prior to the current year, (2) the deduction resulted in a tax benefit, (3) an event occurs in the current year that is fundamentally inconsistent with the premises on which the deduction was originally based, and (4) a nonrecognition provision of the Internal Revenue Code does not prevent the inclusion in gross income.

 In Estate of Backemeyer, the question was whether there was an event that was inconsistent with the deduction.
 The taxpayer argued that there was no event that was fundamentally inconsistent with the premises on which the deduction was originally based.
 The court agreed with the taxpayer.

 It distinguished the leading court case on point in which the tax benefit rule was applied to a corporation that was liquidated, nothing that the:

 liquidation of a corporation or a sale of expensed business inputs entails some level of forethought and affirmative intent to act accordingly, death ordinarily does not involve such planning.
 As the Court of Appeals for the Eighth Circuit has observed, while death may be beneficial for tax purposes, it is difficult to regard it as a tax avoidance scheme.

 Based on this, the court concluded that a transfer at death is not “fundamentally inconsistent with the premise” on which the business deduction is initially based.
 So the tax benefit rule does not apply to transfers at death.

-Taxpayers who have had the IRS raise this issue on audit should contact a tax advisor to discuss this case and what it means for them.
+Taxpayers who have had the IRS raise this issue on audit should contact a tax attorney to discuss this case and what it means for them.